Language

 A personal data page on a Finnish passport with an MRZ code

-A Finnish passport has one of the most commonly used MRZ codes
+A Finnish passport has one of the most commonly used MRZ codes.

 ‘P’ at the beginning of the first line indicates the type of document: passport.
-It might also be ‘V’ for visas, ‘D’ for driver’s licenses, and ‘I’ for ID cards.
+It might also be ‘V’ for visas, ‘D’ for driver’s licenses, or ‘I’ for ID cards.
 The code of the issuing authority follows.
 Typically, it consists of three characters.
 The full name of the document holder completes the first MRZ line.
 Fillers (<) are used there and below to fill the remaining space.

 Moving on to the second line, the first nine characters are the document number.
 Next are the nationality code, date of birth, sex, date of expiry, and personal number (there can be other optional data depending on the document).